Rorschach-IT/PC-Diagnostic-Software/README.md

 # Usage
 Run PC Scan App.exe

-# How the application work?
+# How the application works?
 Software is written in design pattern MVVM using WPF C# GUI .NET framework, it fetches data from WMI System Management package and prints it on the UI.

 # Future updates